sdsc/guile-roll/README.md

 ## Dependencies

+The sdsc-roll must be installed on the build machine, since the build process depends on make include files provided by that roll.

+The roll sources assume that modulefiles provided by SDSC compiler rolls are available, but it will build without them as long as the environment variables they provide are otherwise defined.

-The guile build process requires a number of other GNU packages be installed on the build system, including the bdwgc, libffi and libunistring libraries, as well as the latest versions of autoconf/make, binutils, and texinfo.
-All these GNU packages are included in SDSC's gnutools roll.
+The guile build process requires a number of other packages be installed on the build system, including the libffi and libunistring libraries, as well as the latest versions of autoconf/make, binutils, and texinfo.
+All these packages are included in SDSC's gnutools roll.

 ## Building